szilvia-csernus/community-transport/README.md

 * have a record of each individual.
 * be able to edit the relevant records of any user.
 * be able to delete any user from the database.
-* be able to grant admin / volunteer privilages to other users.
+* be able to grant admin / volunteer privileges to other users.
-* be able to take away admin / volunteer privilages from other users.
+* be able to take away admin / volunteer privileges from other users.
 * have an overview of all current and past transport requests, except the deleted ones.
 * be able to delete my own record without a trace.
 <br><br>